 You will become a more powerful person.
 What was once annoying you now understand as authentic; they choose to enjoy life to the fullest.
 You now find yourself wanting to be part of their tribe–to soak up their positive energy, passion, and enthusiasm for life.

-A joyful person’s goals come first, and such people are naturally motivated and goal-oriented to achieve their best.
+A joyful person’s goals come first, and such people are naturally motivated and purposeful to achieve their best.
 But they are also natural at guiding others along the path they need to take and inspiring others to scale the mountain and meet their goals.
 They let people grapple with their issues but will come alongside someone to cheer them on to success.
 You can’t help but be empowered and feel happy yourself when in their company.

 Finally, they are lifelong learners.
 Joyful people never stop learning and never assume they know everything.
 That’s why they show interest in basking in the wisdom of others.
 This is what initiates the best conversations — learning about what other people do, how they do it, and why they do it.
 People love to talk about themselves, and joyful people are smart enough to let them!
 They are the type of people who show up with the humble gesture of “I want to learn from you.”